-CAPE DESPAIR, the north-east point of Chaleur bay, consists of red sandstone cliffs, without beach, and of a moderate height above the sea.

-LEANDER SHOAL, lying S.S.E. distant rather more than $1\frac{1}{2}$ miles from Cape Despair, is about a quarter of a mile in diameter, from a depth of 4 fathoms to 4 fathoms, and has 16 feet least water on one spot, which, however, it is very difficult to find.
-It is a rocky shoal, and there is a clear passage between it and the cape.
-White Head in line with the inner or north-west end of Percé rock, passes just outside of the shoal, in 7 fathoms; therefore the whole of Percé rock, well open to the eastward of the White Head, will lead clear outside of all.
+CAPE DESPAIR, the north-east point of Chaleur bay, consists of red sandstone cliffs, without beach, and of a moderate height above the sea.\ s a clear passage between it and the cape.
+White Head in line with he inner or north-west end of Percé rock, passes just outside of the hoal, in 7 fathoms; therefore the whole of Percé rock, well open to the astward of the White Head, will lead clear outside of all.
 From a half to the whole of the Percé rock, shut in behind the White Head, will lead clear between the shoal and Cape Despair.